 Some rams have color coded ear tags and these tagged rams are more expensive than the untagged rams.

-Our most popular ram hunt is for rams with red tags for $360 each.
+Our most popular ram hunt is for rams with blue tags for $360 each.
 They are in all species and are generally bigger than the $270 untagged rams.

-There are currently some rams on the ranch with large blue tags in their right ear which require a total hunt/trophy fee of $500.00.
+There are currently some rams on the ranch with large orange tags in their right ear which require a total hunt/trophy fee of $500.00.

-We also currently have some rams on the ranch with large orange tags in their right ear which require a total hunt/trophy fee $650.00.
+We also currently have some rams on the ranch with large green tags in their right ear which require a total hunt/trophy fee $650.00.

 Ram hunts are currently held starting Saturday morning and ending Sunday at noon.....
 You should plan on arriving Friday evening because the hunt starts early Saturday morning.